Submarius Open the app →

 Does Submarius show thermocline or current for diving?

 Bottom and surface temperatures are shown alongside the verdict.
 Current estimates come from marine-forecast models where available.
-Dive-profile integration (depth, bottom time) is on the roadmap — for now the app focuses on the go/no-go conditions answer.
+Dive-profile integration (depth, bottom time) is on the roadmap.
+For now the app focuses on the conditions verdict.

 Are the safety features available to free users?